Common Nail Plate Conditions: Signs, Causes and When to Seek Help

 Nail Psoriasis

-Nail psoriasis leads to various changes, including discoloration, pitting, and separation from the nail bed.
-It’s often an indicator of an autoimmune condition and affects about 80% of those with psoriasis.
+Nail psoriasis leads to various changes, including discolouration, pitting, and separation from the nail bed.
+It’s often an indicator of an autoimmune condition.

 Splinter Hemorrhage